-Learning results Theoretical / Information Trainer Demonstration Training (all participants) + feedback Basic algorithm We recommend the ERC basic life support guidelines in their latest version. Х X X Regular no on-basic themes • Administer basic psychologi cal care Recognise: Know the importance of basic psychological care.
-X X X Evaluate : Determine if a person in need of basic psychological care.
-X X X Act : Provide psychological care.
-X X x shock.
-Evaluate : Determine the po shock.
-Act: Be able to notice the possibility of Х Determine the possible cause of х (X) Act: Remove or limit the shock cause. Х X wound treatment Recognise: Determine that the person's wound requires treatment.
-X X X Evaluate : Be able to determine the type of wound and know the appropriate measures.
-X x x Act : Treat wounds according to the different types of wounds. Х X x
+Learning results Theoretical / Trainer Training (all J Information Demonstration participants) + feedback Basic algorithm We recommend the ERC basic life support guidelines in their latest version. Х Х Х Regular no on-basic themes Administer basic psychologi cal care Recognise: Know the importance of basic psychological care.
+X X X Evaluate: Determine if a person in need of basic psychological care. Х Х Х Act: Provide psychological care. Х Х Х Prevent shock Recognise: Be able to notice the possibility of shock. Х Evaluate: Determine the possible cause of shock. х (x) Act: Remove or limit the shock cause. х Х Administer wound treatment Recognise: Determine that the person's wound requires treatment.
+X X X Evaluate: Be able to determine the type of wound and know the appropriate measures.
+X X X Act: Treat wounds according to the different types of wounds. Х Х х Recognize thermal Recognize: х and chemical burns and Identify the signs, Identify the cause of burns. treat them Evaluate: Know the the influence of fire and chemical substances on the human body.
+Be able to determine significant or severe burns and know appropriate measures. x Act: Stop burning process, cool the burn area with clean flowing water for a sufficient amount of time, cover the burn and seek medical assistance for further treatment if needed. Х (X) Recognise life- threatenin g Recognise: Be able to notice life-threatening bleeding. Х Х Х bleedings and take appropriat e Evaluate: Determine the appropriate treatment depending on location of bleeding. Х Х Х measures Act: Administer appropriate treatment. Х Х Х Administer basic aid for physical trauma Recognise: Identify the cause and location of suspected trauma: head, torso, abdomen, spine, limbs X X Evaluate: Determine the appropriate method of treatment. х X Act: Treat the person accordingly.
+(X) x (X) Recognise thermic disorders and treat them Recognise: Know the possibility of critical thermic disorders, distinguishing hypo- & hyperthermia.
+Understand the influence of thermic disorders on the human body. х Evaluate: X

-Г Г

-Recognize thermal Recognize: Х

-and Identify the signs, Identify the cause

-chemical burns and of burns.

-treat them Fuckato

-Evaluate: X

-Know the the influence of fire and chemical substances on the human

-body.
-Be able to determine significant

-or severe burns and know

-appropriate measures.

-Act: X (X)

-Stop burning process, cool the burn X

-area with clean flowing water for a

-sufficient amount of time, cover the burn and seek medical assistance for

-further treatment if needed.

-Recognise Recognise: X X X

-life- threatenin Be able to notice life-threatening bleeding.

-g

-bleedings Fuchater

-and take Evaluate: X X X

-appropriat e Determine the appropriate treatment depending on location of bleeding.

-measures Act: Х x X

-Administer appropriate treatment.
-A

-Pagagriage

-Administer basic aid Recognise: X X

-for Identify the cause and location of suspected trauma: head, torso,

-physical abdomen, spine, limbs

-trauma

-Evaluate: v v

-Determine the appropriate method of X X

-treatment.

-Act: (X) X (X)

-Treat the person accordingly.

-Recognise Recognise: Х

-thermic Know the possibility of critical thermic

-disorders disorders, distinguishing hypo- & hyperthermia.

-and treat Understand the influence of thermic

-them disorders on the human body.

-them

-Evaluate : Determine the appropriate treatment depending on kind of thermic disorder X Act: Support the re-establishment of normal core body temperature. x (X) Recognise and treat poisoning Recognise: Recognise possible poisoning.
-X Evaluate : Check vital signs to determine whether it is critical.
-X (X) Act: Administer basic life support (see corresponding chapters) X X Check normal breathing and know the dangers of non- Recognise: Know the signs of breathing/non- breathing and the dangers of non- normal breathing.
-X X X normal breathing Evaluate: Determine breathing of the person: listen - see - feel. x X x Act: Administer artificial breathing in case of non-normal breathing/CPR.
-X X X Get the person into the recovery position Recognise/Evaluate: Determine that a person is unconscious and breathing normally.
-X x X Act: Be able to decide if a recovery position has to be established and, if so, place the unconscious person into the recovery position.
-X X X Apply CPR Recognise: Recognise an unresponsive/unconsciousness person.
-X X X Evaluate: X x x
+Determine the appropriate treatment depending on kind of thermic disorder Act: Support the re-establishment of normal core body temperature. Х (X) Recognise and treat poisoning Recognise: Recognise possible poisoning. Х Evaluate: Check vital signs to determine whether it is critical. Х (X) Act: Administer basic life support (see corresponding chapters) X Х Check normal breathing and know the dangers of non- Recognise: Know the signs of breathing/non-breathing and the dangers of non-normal breathing.
+X X X normal breathing Evaluate: Determine breathing of the person: listen - see - feel. Х Х Х Act: Administer artificial breathing in case of non-normal breathing/CPR. х х X Get the person into the recovery position Recognise/Evaluate: Determine that a person is unconscious and breathing normally. х Х Х Act: Be able to decide if a recovery position has to be established and, if so, place the unconscious person into the recovery position.
+X X X Apply CPR Recognise: Recognise an unresponsive/unconsciousness person. Х Х Х Evaluate: Х X X